 4. Learn to be okay when things don’t work out

 Yup, post-divorce dating is going to be disappointing on a few days.
 In spite of your positive outlook and repeated effort at putting on a nice shirt and getting drinks with people, it is possible that the relationship might not work out.
-One of the tips for dating after divorce is constantly knowing that not every date will help you meet someone you could fall in love with.
+One of the tips for dating after divorce is knowing that not every date will help you meet someone you could fall in love with.

 You should be calm and try to keep an open mind when it comes to failures too because we won’t sugarcoat it for you.
 There will be many.
 It’s hard to transition from having someone to sleep next to every night to now wondering if this new person is ever going to text you back.
 So set your expectations low and count each date as a new window into your own self as well as a chance to know another person.
 Keep it casual and easy and do not dive into expectations too soon.

 5. Don’t rush.
-Text, but don’t overdo it
+Text them, but don’t overdo it

-There are many rules of texting while dating.
+There are many rules for texting while dating.
 Too much texting and calling can lead to quick intimacy and give hope to the other person.
 If you’re constantly talking to them, they’re going to start falling for you, and what if you’re not ready for them?
 What if it’s the wrong person?
 You don’t want to take that path so soon, do you?

 One of the tips for dating after divorce is reining in your feelings and your texting game too.
 You don’t want to bombard people with energy and affection when you are still testing the waters and figuring out what you like.
 Keep it casual, simple, fun, and do not come off as desperate.
 Or you will regret it soon enough.

-Relationship coach Dr Kirschner says, “Online dating is not only mainstream, but it’s also one of the best ways to widen your search, rather than just hoping that you’ll meet someone in the coffee shop.”
-There are a number of dating sites like eHarmony, Tinder, and OkCupid that you can explore to find suitable matches.
+Relationship coach Dr. Kirschner says, “Online dating is not only mainstream, but it’s also one of the best ways to widen your search, rather than just hoping that you’ll meet someone at the coffee shop.”
+Well then, what are you waiting for?
+Take it from Dr. Kirschner and change your dating life completely.

 8. Don’t make dating the ‘everything’

-While dating, it is equally important that you enjoy your own life and work on other aspects of your life that were shattered during the divorce.
-Travel to new places, join your favorite clubs and check items off your wish list.
+While dating after divorce, it is equally important that you enjoy your own life and work on other aspects of your life that were shattered during the divorce.
+Travel to new places, join your favorite clubs, and check all the items off your wish list.
 This stops you from putting that pressure on dating as the only roadmap to healing and happiness.

 It is greatly comforting and insightful to talk to other people who are going through something similar as you.
 Not only will you be able to make friends, but you may just learn a thing or two from their own stories of dating after divorce.
 Those who have been in this game for a while can give you a first-hand experience of what to expect and what mistakes to avoid.
 You’ll be astounded to hear their second-time-in-love stories.

 Related Reading: Dating For Marriage?
 11 Important Things You Should Be Prepared For